jondashkyle/archive/entries/2019-12-01-kawara/readme.md

 Kawara will be a native iOS app with a high level of integration, enabling both importing media from any source, and easily viewing that media in situ.
 That means looking at Instagram profiles *in* Instagram, for example, not some crippled web version.
 Like Hardly Everything, Kawara updates once a day.
 It does not demand your attention, so sometimes you can forget to check in.
 A daily personalized reminder via push notification helps ease you into a more natural circadian rhythm.

 A private beta will begin in January, followed by a release sometime in the first quarter of 2020.
-If you’d like to gain early access and receive a discount upon release [subscribe to updates](https://www.kawara.app).
+If you’d like to gain early access [subscribe to updates](https://www.kawara.app).